UNC-Libraries/HathiTrust-Print-Holdings/README.md

 -   yh - Latin American Film Library
 -   wa - Archival materials (Wilson Library)

-This excludes bib records that have only a single location, which is in the above list.
+This excludes bib records that have only a single location which is in the above list.
 Bib records with multiple locations are included for further analysis.

 ### Details on further screening of each bib record in bnum list for inclusion eligibility

-#### Query var\_fields2 for select MARC fields
+#### Query var\_field for select MARC fields

 -   Leader
 -   001
 -   007
--   008
 -   022 (ISSN)
 -   035
 -   074 (GPO Item Number)